-Figuring out your Enneagram type is just a matter of taking a test online.
-You can take the Riso-Hudson Enneagram Type Indicator (RHETI) for $12 or read through The Enneagram Institute’s descriptions of the nine types.
-There is also a free enneagram type test available through Your Enneagram Coach.
+Figuring out your type is just a matter of taking a test online.
+You can take the Riso-Hudson Enneagram Type Indicator (RHETI) here for $12 or read through The Enneagram Institute’s descriptions of the nine types here.
+There is also a free enneagram-type test available through Your Enneagram Coach here.

-If you’re having trouble narrowing down your type after taking a test or two, take a look at the core fear and core desire of each type to see which combination really resonates with you.
+If you’re having trouble narrowing down your type after taking a test, look at each type’s core fear and core desire to see which combination resonates with you.
 This is how I was finally able to narrow down my type.
-If you’re still not sure, remember that you were probably truest to your type when you were in your twenties.
+If you’re still unsure, remember that you were probably truest to your type when you were in your twenties.

-Knowing your Enneagram type is a lot of fun and can really bring some insight into how you act and react to other types and situations.
-Learning about yourself in this way is also a really great way to grow (or perhaps change for the better) as a parent.
+Knowing your Enneagram type is fun and can bring insight into how you act and react to other Enneagram types and situations.
+Learning about yourself in this way is also a great way to grow (or perhaps change for the better) as a parent.
 And we all could use good growth and change, right?

 Parenting Tips Based on Your Enneagram Type